Vaginal cancer: Management

 Historically, the combination of external-beam radiation therapy (EBRT) has been the most common treatment for vaginal cancer.
-In early stages of vaginal cancer, surgery also has some benefit.
-This management and treatment is less effective for those with advanced stages of cancer but works well in early stages with high rates of cure.
-Advanced vaginal cancer only has a 5-year survival rates of 52.2%, 42.5% and 20.5% for patients with stage II, III and IVa disease.
-Newer treatments for advanced stages of ovarian have been developed.
+In the early stages of vaginal cancer, surgery also has some benefit.
+This management and treatment is less effective for those with advanced stages of cancer, but works well in early stages with high rates of cure.
+Advanced vaginal cancer only has a 5-year survival rate of 52.2%, 42.5% and 20.5% for patients with stage II, III, and IVa disease.
+Newer treatments for advanced stages of ovarian cancer have been developed.
 These utilize concurrent carboplatin plus paclitaxel, EBRT and high-dose-rate interstitial brachytherapy (HDR-ISBT).

-When the chance of surgical removal of all cancerous tissue is very low or when the surgery has a chance of damaging the bladder, vagina or bowel, radiation therapy is used.
+When the chance of surgical removal of all cancerous tissue is very low or when the surgery has a chance of damaging the bladder, vagina, or bowel, radiation therapy is used.
 When a tumor is less than 4 cm in diameter, radiation therapy provides excellent results.
-In these instances, the 5-year survival rate is greater than 80%.
+In these instances, the 5-year survival rate is over 80%.
 Treatments are individualized due to the rarity of vaginal cancer studies.